Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 !!!
 Important

-    Because of browser security restrictions, access to the Plug extension API is only allowed from pages accessed via HTTP.
+    Because of browser security restrictions, access to the Plug extension API is only allowed from pages accessed via HTTP/HTTPS.
 For example, you'd be allowed to interact with it from the current [documentation URL](https://docs.plugwallet.ooo/getting-started/connect-to-plug/), but not the default options page `chrome-extension://xxxx/options.html`.

 A `Plug notification` window will pop-up, displaying the options to `Allow` or `Decline` the connection to the user wallet: